Scope and arrangement

 -

-This series consists of a topical file of Mr. Katz's notes and papers relating to his research on gay and lesbian history.
-The bulk of the files consists of photocopies of source materials from various repositories accumulated by Katz during the course of his research on gay and lesbian history.
-Some files contain handwritten notes, drafts of articles, correspondence with scholars, historians, librarians, and archivists.
-Included are photocopies of papers relating to Henry Gerber, Harry Hay and of Jim Kepner which were accumulated by Katz during the course of his research on gay American history.
+This series consists of interview transcripts and a topical file of Mr. Katz's notes and papers relating to his research on gay and lesbian history.
+The bulk of the files consists of photocopies of source materials from various repositories accumulated by Katz during the course of his research.
+Some files contain handwritten notes, drafts of articles, and correspondence with scholars, historians, librarians, and archivists.
+Included are photocopies of papers relating to Henry Gerber, Harry Hay, Jim Kepner.
+The topics are listed in the container list below.

 -

-This series consists of a topical file of miscellaneous papers relating to Katz's personal life and career.
-Included are personal diary and journal notes (1967-68, 1973-75) and a log (1978) of his daily activities; papers relating to his job searches; financial papers including royalty statements; copies of personal notes and memoranda; proposals for books and articles, proposals for meetings of independent scholars and gay and lesbian researchers, and a proposal to aid the 3 Dollar Bill Theater; papers relating to his speaking engagements; high school yearbook and variety show papers; and college notes and papers kept at Antioch College, Hunter College and the New School.
+This series consists of a topical file of papers relating to Katz's personal life and career.
+Included are personal diary and journal notes (1967-1968, 1973-75) and a log (1978) of his daily activities; papers relating to his job searches; financial papers including royalty statements; copies of personal notes and memoranda; proposals for books and articles, proposals for meetings of independent scholars and gay and lesbian researchers, and a proposal to aid the 3 Dollar Bill Theater; papers relating to his speaking engagements; high school yearbook and variety show papers; and college notes and papers kept at Antioch College, Hunter College and the New School.
 Included also are papers relative to the Gay Academic Union, the Gay Socialist Action project, a Gay Socialist Study Group, and a national Gay Archives Committee; and Katz's C.I.A. and F.B.I. files obtained under the Freedom of Information Act.

 -